Photography Awards and Achievements

 Andrew Bowen, M.Photog., CPP

-Photography is a career of life-long learning.
-And sometimes, along the way of learning, your peers bestow some honor and recognition upon your art.
-While it is nice to say that I am an award-winning photographer, the real accomplishment is the learning along the way and the artists who have graced my studio and enriched my life.
+Photography, like dance, is a career of life-long learning.
+Sometimes, along the way of learning, your peers bestow some honor and recognition upon your art.
+While it is nice to say that I am an award-winning photographer, the real honor is having worked with the many dance artists who have come to the studio over the years.

 Master of Photography